maciejhirsz/logos/book/src/common-regex.md

 performance of `O(n^2)` where `n` is the size of the file.
 Indeed, any pattern that contains an unbounded greedy dot repetition requires reading the entire file before returning the next token.
-Since this is almost never the intended behavior, logos returns a compile time error by default when encountering patterns containing `.*` and `.+`.
+Since this is almost never the intended behavior, logos returns a compile-time error by default when encountering patterns containing `.*` and `.+`.
 If this is truly your intention, you can add the flag `allow_greedy = true` to your `#[regex]` attribute.
 But first consider whether you can instead use a non-greedy repetition, which would also